dbsafe/intaker/README.md

-description | Specifies the description of the rule. rule | Name of the `FieldRule` class used when validating the field. args | Data passed to the rule in a JSON format isFixable | Defines the level of the validation
+description | Specifies the description of the rule. rule | Name of the `FieldRule` class used when validating the field. args | Data passed to the rule in a JSON format failValidationResult | Optional.
+Defines the validation result used when the validation fails.
+Default "Error".

 ### Field Rule Class
 The library implements the standard rules `MinNumberFieldRule`, `MaxNumberFieldRule`, `MinDateFieldRule`, `MaxDateFieldRule`, and `MatchesAggregateRule`.